gilgoldzweig/Gencycler/README.md

 # Gencycler

-### Gencycler is an compile time annotation processor, that writes the RecyclerView adapter code for you.
+### Gencycler is a compile time annotation processor, that writes the RecyclerView adapter code for you.

-The adpater gives you a thread safe way to access the elements just like a list.
+The adapter gives you a thread-safe way to access the elements just like a list.
-It does that by using extension functions like add, in(contains), remove, and much more(Look below to see full function list) And it's written competently, in kotlin(<3).
+It does that by using extension functions like add, in(contains), remove, and much more(Look below to see full function list) And it's written in kotlin <3.

 ### Usage
-In order to use it your data types must implement an empty interface, `GencyclerDataType`
+In order to use it, your data types must implement an empty interface, `GencyclerDataType`
-The class let's the adapter identify between multiple view types and determine which is needed to be inflated.
+The class lets the adapter identify between multiple view types and determine which is needed to be inflated.

-In order for use to decide when each type is inflated at what time you pass a list of the interface.
+In order for the adapter to decide when each type is inflated and at what time you pass a list of the interface.

 ##### I'm using 'data class' but it could be anything that implements the interface.